-All public officials and candidates are required to file disclosure statements of interests with the Tennessee Ethics Commission (TEC) listing lobbying activities, professional interests, all sources of income, and other financial information.19 Although the TEC does not have the authority to monitor the content of the statements or enforce any penalties for behavior or conduct, it does issue civil penalties, up to \$10,000, for not filing or updating the statement on time each year.20
+34 Only four other states, Florida, Mississippi, Texas, and Washington, impose financial penalties as high as Tennessee's.
+In sixteen states, it is a misdemeanor for politicians to knowingly fail to file a disclosure statement.
+In those states, politicians could potentially go to jail in addition to paying fines for failing to file.
+Eleven states required to file disclosure statements of interests with the Tennessee Ethics Commission (TEC) listing lobbying activities, professional interests, all sources of income, and other financial information.35 Although the TEC does not have authority to monitor or verify the content of the statements or enforce any penalties for behavior or conduct, it does issue civil penalties up to \$10,000 for not filing or updating the statement on time.36 Anyone can file a complaint with the TEC about a violation of laws or rules within the commission's enforcement authority.37